 - A heated saltwater pool (25×50 ft) with an adjacent spa, both on a heated deck for year-round use.

-- An outdoor kitchen with Viking grill, granite counters, a built-in pizza oven, and seating for eight under a covered patio.
+- An outdoor kitchen with a Viking grill, granite counters, a built-in pizza oven, and seating for eight under a covered patio.

 - A professional putting green for golf practice